 Edsential is a community interest company that supports us through a range of services including school meals, governor services and music.
 It is through our partnership with Edsential and the music hub that we are able to provide Endangered Instrument Scholarships to our talented musicians.
 Kingsmeaders, past and present, contribute to Edsential's music ensembles including Cheshire Youth Orchestra, Vale Royal Wind Band, Mezzo and Training Band and Super Strings.
 One of our governors, Mrs Rocke is chair of Cheshire Youth Orchestra and helps us have strong music links in the locality.

 Along with the overwhelming majority of maintained primary schools and academies in the Northwich area, we are members of the Northwich Education Partnership.
 As a group of state primary schools we are committed to working together to the benefit of all the town's children.

-Northwich Sings brings together year 5 children of the schools in a vocal celebration.
-2018 - Wind in the Willows.
+Northwich Sings brings together children in a vocal celebration.

 Staff also enjoy the benefits of partnership working.
 Headteachers meet termly.
 This year they have shared data on standards and have set up a working party to look at how we can share our practice around behaviour and the increase in high needs children in this area (at a time of diminishing school budgets).
 NEP has developed a programme of CPD (continuous professional development) for Newly and Recently Qualified teachers, who can access local training and support to nurture excellent teachers in all our schools.
 The partnership has also provided training for leaders and governors on data protection and GDPR.